akshell/docs/guide/request.rst

 Middleware
 ==========

-Some logic is common for the whole application, so it would be inconvenient to add it to every handler class.
+Some logic is common for the whole application; so it would be inconvenient to add it to every handler class.
 Akshell offers a :term:`DRY` way of implementing such logic -- :dfn:`application middleware`.
 A piece of middleware is a :term:`decorator` of the